 Mix well & simmer on SAUTE at LOW for 1 min stirring from time to time.

 Add the orange marmalade, mix & simmer until you reach the sauce consistency that you love.

-Enjoy the Best Instant Pot Orange Chicken with rice 🙂
+Enjoy this instant pot Orange Chicken breasts with rice 🙂

 Orange Chicken will last for 5 days in the fridge when stored in moisture free air tight containers.